 Public Domain

-[RM notes: In the following, "OSI" is the Open Source Initiative, inventor of and regulatory body over the concept of "open source" software.
+[RM note: In the following, "OSI" is the Open Source Initiative, inventor of and regulatory body over the concept of "open source" software.
 OSI, among other things, maintains the canonical list of open-source software licences.
 As such, it's occasionally asked to add "public domain" to the list of OSI-approved open-source licences.
 Most discussion quoted below is from OSI's main discussion mailing list, "license-discuss".
-Some relevant discussion threads from elsewhere are also quoted.]
+Some relevant discussion threads from elsewhere are also quoted.

 Reply-To: lrosen@rosenlaw.com

-From: "Lawrence E. Rosen" lrosen@rosenlaw.com
+From: "Lawrence E. Rosen" <lrosen@rosenlaw.com>

 Subject: RE: Please add "Public Domain" to "license" list